A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Some preliminaries on derived categories of sheaves and the perverse -structure for them

 \item Immediate from \S4.2.3 of \cite{bbd}.

 \item The statement is contained in \S4.2.4 of ibid.

 \item This is 'the easier half of' the $\znz$-coefficient analogue of Lemma III6.5 of \cite{kw}; so we will only sketch the reduction of the statement to the results of \cite{bbd}.
-First we note that the property of belonging to $\ds(-)^{p= a}$ is Zariski-local (it is even \'etale-local immediately from the definition of $t$); hence we can assume that $X$ is a set-theoretic complete intersection in $\p^N$ for some $N>0$; we denote by $i$ the corresponding embedding.
+First we note that the property of belonging to $\ds(-)^{p\ge a}$ is Zariski-local (it is even \'etale-local immediately from the definition of $p$); hence we can assume that $X$ is a set-theoretic complete intersection in an open affine subvariety $V$ of $\p^N$ for some $N>0$.
+We denote by $i$ the corresponding embedding.